jjustra/naev_net/README.md

 * Save returned key and use it from now on

 ### Other approach to server execution ?
-Is interpreter on server good way to go?
+Is interpreter a good way to go?

-It offers flexibility.
+It is small and offers flexibility.

-But I may just overthinked it.
+But I may just overthought it.